groupultra/sdk-public/docs/source/moobius_core_sdk.rst

 Parameters:
   config_path: The path of the agent or service config file.
-    Can instead be a dict of the actual config, so that no file is loaded.
-  db_config_path: The path of the database config file.
+    Can instead be a dict of the actual config, so that no file is loaded. db_config_path=None: The optional path of the database config file.
     Can also be a dict instead of a file. is_agent=False: True for an agent, False for a service.
     Agents are bots which simulate users and are limited to what a user can see.